-PSYCHOLOGICAL EVALUATION AND PSYCHODIAGNOSTIC
+PSYCHOLOGICAL EVALUATION AND PSYCHODIAGNOSTIC (no longer provided)

 Psychological tests are one of the most complete methods of assessing cognitive and behavioral aspects of an individual, both children and adults, grounding its analysis on direct behavioral observations, measurement of cognitive skills, and self-report considerations.

 This method is used by psychologists to assess different domains, ex. abstract thinking, intelligence, with the aim of discovering developmental delays, adaptive deficits and underlying personality disorders through objective measures (tests).

 It is similar to a brain scan, like an MRI, whereby the physician tries to understand what is the underlying neurological condition of a specific problem so psychological tests provide very detailed information of the emotional, behavioral and neurobiological conditions.

 Furthermore psychological tests evaluate a person's ability to regulate her mood, comprehension speed, cognitive (dys)regulation, (selective) attention, capacity to discriminate between stimuli, and inform the examiner on the extent of a specific cognitive deficit providing the information needed to create a targeted treatment plan with short and long-term goals.
 Often they are paired with neuropsychological tests.